How to use pay-per-click advertising to increase sales

 Pay-per-click (PPC) advertising can be a powerful tool for driving traffic to your website and increasing sales.
 However, it’s important to take a methodical approach to your campaigns to maximize your return on investment.

-“There’s a lot of room to experiment with online advertising,” says BDC Marketing Manager Adrian Turner.
+“There’s a lot of room to experiment with online advertising,” says BDC manager of Demand Generation, Adrian Turner.
 “It requires more hands-on management and monitoring than traditional advertising, but it allows you to achieve more targeted results.”

-Turner offers the following steps for creating successful PPC campaigns.
+Turner offers these helpful steps to creating successful PPC campaigns.

 1. Set up your website analytics